rbe549/rbe549.github.io/project3.md

 **Given two camera poses, $$(C_1, R_1)$$ and $$(C_2, R_2)$$, and correspondences, $$x_1 \leftrightarrow x_2$$, triangulate 3D points using linear least squares.
 Implement the function `LinearTriangulation.py`.**

 Though, in order to find the _correct_ unique camera pose, we need to remove the disambiguity.
-This can be accomplish by checking the **cheirality condition** _i.e._ *the reconstructed points must be in front of the cameras*.
+This can be accomplished by checking the **cheirality condition** _i.e._ *the reconstructed points must be in front of the cameras*.
-To check the cheirality condition, triangulate the 3D points (given two camera poses) using **linear least squares** to check the sign of the depth $$Z$$ in the camera coordinate system w.r.t. camera center.
+To check the Cheirality condition, triangulate the 3D points (given two camera poses) using **linear least squares** to check the sign of the depth $$Z$$ in the camera coordinate system w.r.t. camera center.
 A 3D point $$X$$ is in front of the camera iff:
 $$r_3\mathbf{(X-C)} > 0$$
 where $$r_3$$ is the third row of the rotation matrix (z-axis of the camera).
 Not all triangulated points satisfy this condition due of the presence of correspondence noise.
 The best camera configuration, $$(C, R, X)$$ is the one that produces the maximum number of points satisfying the cheirality condition.